Skip to content

 Your mission

-You're the platform team.
+You're the release engineering team.
 The other groups are building features; you're making sure the whole MediaPulse project is ready to run in production.
 That means auditing quality, enforcing standards, hardening tests, and designing a CI/CD pipeline that catches problems before they reach the warehouse.

 This is a 2-day open hackathon.
 There is no prescribed order beyond the checklist steps - prioritise based on what you find.